uchicago-cs/student-resource-guide/tutorials/git-branches.rst

 Git Tutorial - Working with Branches
 ====================================

-This tutorial covers a few advanced topics related to working with Git, mostly related to how to work collaboratively with other students on the same Git repository.
+Starting with this section, the tutorial covers a few advanced topics related to working with Git, mostly related to how to work collaboratively with other students on the same Git repository.
+If you have been working through the tutorial for a class that only requires you to work individually with your repository, you may not need to read the following sections (if in doubt, check with your instructor).

-This tutorial assumes that you have worked through the previous sections of the Git tutorial or are already familiar with the topics covered in the earlier parts of the tutorial.
+The following sections assume that you have worked through the previous sections of the Git tutorial or are already familiar with the topics covered in the earlier parts of the tutorial.
 If you did not work through them but are comfortable with the material covered in it, make